djsperka/vsg-progs/src/fixstim/README.txt

 		lines which are pulsed when the application is ready to receive triggers.
 		In Spike2, the ports correspond to bit numbers in this arg - hence "-p 2" will pulse port 1 on the 1401.
--w		Use step temporal waveform, not sinusoid (default) for counterphase tuning.
+[ old version in use on AcuteRig, not used on alert rigs - see -P ] -w		Use step temporal waveform, not sinusoid (default) for counterphase tuning.
 		Ignored for all other types.
 Must be issued before the "-P" arg!